Japan Tours & Vacations

 Want to change the number of days, stay in palaces, add or swap out activities, no problem!
 Our travel experts will customize your itinerary keeping your interests in mind.

-Day Two: Explore Kyoto through a private guided tour and attend a traditional tea ceremony in the evening
+Day Two: Explore Kyoto on a private guided tour, starting with the Fushimi Inari Temple – an absolute must.
+Relax while enjoying a traditional tea ceremony (geisha optional) in the afternoon.

-Day Three: Go on a day trip to Nara and explore the Todaiji Temple, ending the day watching a fireworks ceremony
+Day Four: A day trip to Nara – explore the Todaiji Temple and other sites in this ancient capital, ending the day watching a fireworks ceremony.

-Day Four: Take a day train trip to Hiroshima and explore the main sites of the historic “nuclear” city
+Day Five: Take a train trip to Hiroshima and Nagasaki to explore the sites of these historic “nuclear” cities.

-Day Five: Take a train to Tokyo and go on a guided food and drink tour of the city. end the day visting the glitzy bars, malls and cafes in the Ginza district
+Day Six: Take a Shinkansen train to Tokyo and visit the shrine of Sensoji.
+Stop at the Imperial Palace hotel for tea, Then end the day visiting the glitzy bars, malls and cafes in the Ginza or Golden Gal or Shibuya districts.

-Day Six: Go on a scenic train ride to Hakone to take in the best views of Mount Fuji
+Day Seven: Go on a scenic train ride to Hakone to take in the best views of Mount Fuji.
+Next stop at the mystical Hakone Shrine and Old Tokaido Road with a final stop at the Hakone Hot Springs.

 People, food and culture